EvanBurnette/ToggleDarkModeAHK/README.md

 If you are in light mode you can enter the shortcut twice to switch to dark mode.

 ## Additional Scripts/Super Easy Mode
 Can't remember the shortcut?
 No problem.
-Just double click the lightMode.ahk or darkMode.ahk files as needed!
+Just double click the LightMode.ahk or DarkMode.ahk files as needed!

 ## Hacker Installation
-To add toggleDarkMode.AHK to startup [follow this guide from the AHK FAQ](https://www.autohotkey.com/docs/FAQ.htm#Startup)
+To add ToggleDarkMode.AHK to startup [follow this guide from the AHK FAQ](https://www.autohotkey.com/docs/FAQ.htm#Startup)